-We fully encourage Let’s Plays of Ska Studios games!
-We also are totally cool if you monetize your channel.
-We only ask that you please credit us, Ska Studios, and link to our website http://ska-studios.com.
+Ska Studios fully encourage Let’s Plays of Ska Studios games!
+It’s totally cool if you monetize your channel.
+The only ask is that you please credit Ska Studios, and link to this website http://ska-studios.com.
 Thanks for playing!

 Just about all answers to support questions can be found on the Steam Community Hub bugs forum or the Salt and Sanctuary Fextralife Bug Reporting & Feedback forum.
-For our other games, check the corresponding Steam forums or other online game forums.
-We also have a Twitter and a “bugs” channel on our Discord.
+For other games, check the corresponding Steam forums or other online game forums.
+There’s also a Twitter and a “bugs” channel on our Discord.

 How is your studio name spelled and what’s the correct use of your logo?

-It’s pretty simple.
-Don’t be rude to us or others so we can keep our comment sections open.
+Please don’t be rude while sharing feedback.
 Critique and concerns are totally fine as long as they’re done so courteously.
-If not, your post will be deleted.
+If not, your post may be deleted.

 Salt and Sanctuary

-Salt and Sanctuary is out now on PS4, PSVita, PC, Mac and Linux for $17.99 USD and is Cross-Buy between PS4 and PSVita.
+Salt and Sanctuary is out now on Nintendo Switch, Xbox One, PS4, PSVita, PC, Mac and Linux for $17.99 USD and is Cross-Buy between PS4 and PSVita.
 There is local 2-player and asynchronous online features.
 Unfortunately, co-op was not possible for PSVita.
-Sickhead Games helped us port to Vita while Ethan Lee ported to Mac and Linux.
+Porting was accomplished by Sickhead Games (Vita), Ethan Lee (Mac/Linux), and Blitworks (Nintendo Switch/Xbox One).